 Keratoconus is a common corneal dystrophy that leads to progressive loss of vision, usually in a younger population.
 A corneal dystrophy is a non-inflammatory inherited condition that affects both eyes and may be progressive.
 In keratoconus, the cornea begins to thin and change shape from spherical to conical.
 As the cornea continues to change, the vision will worsen due to increasing regular and/or irregular astigmatism.
-Many patients start out in glasses or traditional contact lenses and then progress to needing toric (or astigmatism correcting) contact lenses or rigid gas permeable contact lenses.
+Many patients start out with glasses or traditional contact lenses and then progress to needing toric (or astigmatism correcting) contact lenses or rigid gas-permeable contact lenses.

-While a specific cause of keratoconus is unknown, the condition is believed to be associated with rubbing of the eyes, long-term contact lens use and other eye and medical conditions.
+While a specific cause of keratoconus is unknown, the condition is believed to be associated with rubbing of the eyes, long-term contact lens use, and other eye and medical conditions.

 People with a family medical history of keratoconus may be at higher risk for developing the condition.
-Other risk factors include inherited conditions, such as Down Syndrome, Leber’s congenital amaurosis, Ehlers-Danlos syndrome and osteogenesis imperfecta.
+Other risk factors include inherited conditions, such as Down Syndrome, Leber’s congenital amaurosis, Ehlers-Danlos syndrome, and osteogenesis imperfecta.

 Some precautions that may decrease your likelihood of developing keratoconus include avoiding rubbing your eyes and wearing eyeglasses if you are a long-term contact lens wearer.